Padres edge light-hitting Dodgers 2-1 on Hosmer’s RBI single

 KELLY’S HEARING

 Less than two weeks ago, Kelly was suspended by MLB for eight games for throwing two pitches near the heads of Houston hitters.
-Manager Dave Roberts said the appeal hearing was Monday and he expects a ruling in the next few days.
+Roberts said the appeal hearing was Monday and he expects a ruling in the next few days.
 Any suspension would not begin until Kelly comes off the IL.

 BIG SWING

 Tatis swung so hard he fell down and his bat smacked him in the rear in the third inning.
 He ended up striking out swinging.
+He later extended his hitting streak to eight games with a single in the eighth.
+He’s batting .375 with six homers and nine RBI during the streak.

 UP NEXT